jlecomte/spectroscopy-focus-helper/README.md

 Once you are done, and you can simply press `q` to exit the program.

 **Note:** Make sure you tweak the value of the parameters at the top of the Python script for optimal results!

+**Note:** Sharp-eyed readers will have noticed that the spectrum with the lowest FWHM is indeed not the spectrum with the most signal...

 ## Demo